HsLOL/Rotation-EfficientDet-D0/README.md

-## :rocker:A Rotation Detector based EfficientDet PyTorch
+## :rocket:A Rotation Detector based EfficientDet PyTorch
 This is a rotation detector pytorch implementation based on EfficientDet horizontal detector.
 The pytorch re-implement efficientdet is [here](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch).
 Original paper link is [here](https://arxiv.org/abs/1911.09070).